The 5 Easiest Ways to Make Money in Final Fantasy XIV

 - Be a healer or tank.
 These two roles tend to queue up quickly for both guildhests and dungeons.
 If you plan to focus on this route, then playing these two roles will increase your profit.

 - Avoid the trials.
-The trails ran through the duty finder, after the first time, don't offer anything but playing an epic battle again.
+The trials ran through the duty finder, after the first time, don't offer anything but playing an epic battle again.
 So don't run these if you are trying to earn gil.

 Don't Heal in Fates